babel/babel-polyfills/packages/babel-plugin-polyfill-corejs3/README.md

   plugins: [
     ["polyfill-corejs3", {
       "method": "usage-global",
-      // improvise if you have more complicated version spec "version": require("./package.json").dependencies["core-js"].replace("^", "")
+      // improvise if you have more complicated version spec, e.g. > 3.1.4
+      "version": require("./package.json").dependencies["core-js"]
     }]
   ]
 }